Surah Mujadila Ultimate Dictionary: Key Arabic Terms Explained

 Modern & Comparative Lens

 The distinction between “pardoning” (ʿafw) and “forgiving” (maghfirah) is a subtle and beautiful one in Islamic theology.
 Pardoning is often seen as a higher level, as it implies a complete removal of the trace of the sin, while forgiving implies a covering.
 The pairing of these two attributes shows the immense and multifaceted nature of divine mercy.
-It is a mercy that both covers our faults and can completely erase them.
+It is a mercy that both covers our faults and can also completely erase them.

 Practical Reflection & Application